-The PixblastersTM MS1 video LED controller connects to any computer and any operating system as an ordinary monitor to display the user-selected portion of the monitor image on up to 16,384 RGB LEDs at 60 frames per second (FPS).
-This controller enables DIY enthusiasts and digital signage professionals, even those with minimal technical skills, to turn a bunch of addressable RGB LED strips into immense video LED displays.
+The Pixblasters[®] MS1 Video LED Controller connects to any computer and any operating system as an ordinary monitor to display the user-selected portion of the monitor image on up to 16,384 RGB LEDs at 60 frames per second (FPS).
+This controller enables digital signage and smart lighting professionals, and even DIY enthusiasts with minimal technical skills, to turn a bunch of addressable RGB LED strips or LED panels (matrices) into immense video LED displays.
 The Pixblasters MS1 controller enables new levels of professional-grade digital signage that cannot be attained by standard LED modules.
 The LED strips can be curved and glued to different surfaces to form giant yet economically viable video installations that can span entire buildings.
+The Pixblasters MS1 controller is often used in smart lighting installations with multiple and heterogeneous sensors, i.e. ultrasound occupancy sensors, which require real-time controls from a central monitoring computer.